California Law Firm, Danko Meredith Files Lawsuit Against Southern California Edison Over Eaton Fire, Representing Survivors Who Lost Their Altadena Homes

 News provided byDanko Meredith

 LOS ANGELES, Jan.
-23, 2025 /PRNewswire/ -- Danko Meredith, a prominent California fire litigation firm, has filed a lawsuit against Southern California Edison (SCE) on behalf of survivors who lost their homes in the devastating Eaton Fire that swept through Altadena, California.
+23, 2025 /PRNewswire-HISPANIC PR WIRE/-- Danko Meredith, a prominent California fire litigation firm, has filed a lawsuit against Southern California Edison (SCE) on behalf of survivors who lost their homes in the devastating Eaton Fire that swept through Altadena, California.
 The lawsuit, filed in Los Angeles County Superior Court, seeks justice for the residents who lost everything in the fire, alleging that SCE's negligence was a key factor in causing the blaze that destroyed over 9,300 structures and displaced families.

 The Eaton Fire, which ignited on the evening of January 7, ravaged parts of Altadena, killing at least 17, leaving countless families homeless and causing significant property damage.
 The lawsuit claims that SCE's failure to de-energize their lines, and failure to maintain their equipment and infrastructure, was responsible for sparking the fire, which quickly spread through the community, leading to the destruction of homes, businesses, lives, and personal belongings.